-Slimming down, boosting happiness and mental agility may sound too good to be true, but it’s not.
+Slimming down, boosting your mood and supporting mental agility may sound too good to be true, but it may not be.
 How?
 By consuming a few key foods that are likely already in your dietary rotation.

 It’s worth considering how much Acetyl L-Carnitine is in your diet.
 Read on to learn more about ALCAR benefits

 Where is L-Carnitine Sourced From?

 The human body naturally produces L-Carnitine.
 Your liver and kidneys produce Acetyl L-Carnitine, or ALCAR, from the amino acids lysine and methionine.
 The majority of L-Carnitine is actually stored in your skeletal muscle tissue.

 There are plenty of delicious sources of L-Carnitine that are easy to come by.
 Some of these foods may already be staples in your grocery cart.
 Dietary sources include the following: